bioinfo-arctic/FSK2053/Spring_2023/scripts/Session_2.1_First_Steps_With_Tidyverse.md

 list.files(getwd())
 list.files()
 ```
+Check if the file is now in your working directory using the `file.exists()`
 ```
-# Check if the file is now in your working directory using the `file.exists`
 function:
 file.exists(filename)
 ```
+---
 ### The `readr` and `readxl` packages
 #### `readr` is the `tidyverse` library that includes functions for reading data stored in text file spreadsheets into R.
 #### The following functions are available to read-in spreadsheets: